carpentries/instructor-training/episodes/02-practice-learning.md

 For now, we are primarily concerned with novices, as this tends to characterize The Carpentries audience.
 (We, as instructors, are more likely to be competent practitioners or experts, and we will discuss this in a later section).
-We'll next use an additional concept to help us differentiate between novices and competent practitioners, which will have implications for how we teach novices.
+We will next use an additional concept to help us differentiate between novices and competent practitioners, which will have implications for how we teach novices.